 To analyze and exploit the substantial amount of proteomic data obtained, we recently developed and published a computational pipeline that bootstraps the reconstruction of comprehensive networks integrating the different signaling pathways involved (Collab Ovidiu Radulescu, Systems Biology Team, DIMNP, CNRS, Montpellier).
 Algorithms are being developed to compare multiple proteomic datasets to identify common, complementary or opposing signaling pathways in which these oncogenes and tumor suppressors are involved, to identify key nodes, and to reduce the complexity to the most relevant interactors and substrates.

 The functions of appealing biochemically confirmed target proteins are consolidated by literature- and data-mining and experimentally explored.
 Their biological consequences on intercellular adhesion, cell proliferation, motility, invasion, drug resistance are studied using classical in vitro and in cellulo assays.
-Subsequently, their involvement in tumor formation and progression in vivo are investigated using genetically modified mouse models.
+Subsequently, their involvement in tumor formation and progression in vivo are investigated using genetically modified preclinical model models.

 In order to assess the clinical relevance of the generated networks and their crucial and targetable components for the prognosis and treatment of cancer, small-scale clinical studies are conducted primarily using immunohistochemistry approaches on annotated tumor collections (TMAs), obtained via clinical collaborations with the two MD/PhD clinicians from our team.